Operations Research and Financial Engineering

 • There can be no more than three courses from any one department (excluding ORF).

-A list of all other departmental electives may be found in the departmental undergraduate academic guide; see the department website.
+A list of all other departmental electives may be found in the undergraduate academic guides; see the department website.

 Additional Information